sbme-tutorials/sbme-tutorials.github.io/2019/microprocessor/notes/6_week6.md

 * TOC
 {:toc}

-# Introduction to Raspberry PI
+## Introduction to Raspberry PI

 Raspberry Pi is a mini computer.
 It is basically a cheap PC for learning purposes and practising programming.
 ![](../images/w6/pi-zero-pi-3.jpg)
 Raspberry is just like apple a name of fruit, Pi stands for python interpreter which is provided.
-Price  of PI 3 about $35, PI zero W $5
+Price  of PI 3 about 35 dollars, PI zero W only 5 dollars

 ## Raspberry PI zero W specs